What happens if things go wrong?

 • If this is not possible we will acknowledge your complaint within 5 working days of receipt.

-• If the complaint is still outstanding after 4 weeks, we will aim to send a final response to you within 8 weeks of your initial complaint.
+• We aim to send you our final response to your complaint after completing our investigation within 4 weeks but no later than 8 weeks of your initial complaint.

 • If we are unable to provide you with a final response within this time frame, we will write to you explaining why and advise you when you can expect a final response.